aws-samples/hpc-applications/apps/Gromacs/README.md

 ![GROMACS benchPEP-h hpc8a vs hpc7a](../../Doc/img/Gromacs/Gromacs-benchPEP-h-Hpc8aVsHpc7a.png)

-The benchPEP-h 4-node cells are collected with the **pure-MPI 192 ranks/node** layout (matching the 1N/2N runs), giving clean scaling on both instances (≈4.1× at 4N vs 1N).
-On this preview cluster the *hybrid* layouts (96×2 / 48×4 / 24×8) intermittently hung at multi-node GROMACS startup, while pure-MPI ran reliably — the opposite of Graviton3E, where the large system prefers a hybrid split (see the Arm notes below).
+The benchPEP-h 4-node cells use the **pure-MPI 192 ranks/node** layout (matching the 1N/2N runs), giving clean scaling on both instances (≈4.1× at 4N vs 1N).
+For this 12M-atom system on x86, pure-MPI is the fastest layout at 4 nodes — the opposite of Graviton3E, where the large system prefers a hybrid split (see the Arm notes below).
 Net guidance: tune the MPI×OpenMP layout per architecture *and* system size.

 ### Arm — Graviton3E (hpc7g) vs Graviton4 (m8g)